-Osborne has an extensive portfolio of private, affordable, mixed tenure and extra care residential developments with a wealth of experience in housing construction/residential property development.
+Osborne has an extensive portfolio of residential construction projects including private, affordable, mixed tenure and extra care residential developments with a wealth of experience in housing construction & residential property development.

 We have been working with local authorities and housing providers in this sector for nearly 30 years.

 Through our long-standing relationship with The Hyde Group we have delivered over 839 units across London, totalling £80m.